-Backing up, I think it’s important to first acknowledge that the reason you have all this noise (projects, obligations, worries, wonders) spinning around up there is that you are smart, effective at your job and family life, and a lot of people depend on you getting things done and helping others get things done.
-This doesn’t happen because you’re an idiot, or you take things lightly and just blow off obligations.
+Backing up, I think it’s important to first acknowledge that the reason you have all this noise (history, projects, obligations, worries, wonders) spinning around up there.
+You are smart, effective at your job and family life, and a lot of people depend on you getting things done and helping others get things done.
+This doesn’t happen because you’re an idiot, or you take things lightly and blow off obligations.
 Quite the contrary is true.
 Because you’re you, a lot of people have come to depend on you.

 When you’re lying in bed, acknowledge what it is that’s nagging you, and put in into a box.
 Visualize a box, I like to imagine something about half the size of a shoebox, make it whatever color you want, and put your problem in it.
 Now visualize that box sitting on the floor next to your bed.
 You can deal with it in the morning.
 You’re saying that you know that box is there, you’re not just blowing it off, it will still be there when you can open it back up and deal with it most effectively…after a good night’s rest.
 I usually have several boxes laid out in my mind’s eye: blue for work, white for family issues, black for financial headaches, etc.

 The work one is toughest probably because it’s the most frequent.
 There are larger life issues to crack than work.
-But those work stressors are pretty much daily.
-I’ve taken to another spinoff of this: when at home, only letting myself think about work when I’m in the shower.
+But those work stressors are a daily grind.
+I have trick along these lines: when at home, I only let myself think about work when I’m actually sitting at my tiny home office desk.
 I absolutely despise working at home, preferring to leave work at work.
-When those thoughts and ideas creep in at home, I just put them on hold and acknowledge that I will give them some brain time, just not right now when I’m on my family’s clock.
+When those thoughts and ideas creep in at home, I just put them on hold and acknowledge that I will give them some brain time, just not now when I’m on my family’s clock.